EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Filtering by stream name

-If you want to subscribe to a stream only with a given name, you have two options: you can use a regular expression or a prefix.
+To subscribe to a stream by name, choose either a regular expression or a prefix.

 #### Filtering by prefix